 - Requires some pre-planning but otherwise it’s a fairly easy straightforward method.

-- Requires the use of a sorbet/ice cream maker
+- Requires the use of an ice cream maker

 - Need to freeze the canister 12 to 24 hours in advance